-I am sure that I missed a couple of great accounts.
-So if you have one that you feel needs to be on the list comment bellow and we will do our best to add it to the list.
+I am sure that I missed a couple of great basketball accounts.
+So if you have one that you feel needs to be on the list, comment below, and we will do our best to add it to the list.
 Thanks, and enjoy!

-If you are looking for quality posts throughout the day on a variety of different coaching and player development topics Alan Stein is a great person to follow.
+If you are looking for quality posts throughout the day on various coaching and player development topics, Alan Stein is a great person to follow.
 His background is in basketball strength training, and he is considered one of the experts in this field.
 Make sure you follow him for some great basketball tips.

-Of course we have to throw our name into the mix, and hopefully you will find that we are worthy to be on this list of great social media basketball resources.
-Our goal is to provide as many training tips, motivational quotes, and coaching tips as we can for both coaches and players.
+Of course, we have to throw our name into the mix, and hopefully, you will find that we are worthy of being on this list of great social media basketball resources.
+Our goal is to provide as many basketball training tips, motivational quotes, and coaching tips as we can for both coaches and players.
 Everything we post is designed to help you become a better coach or player.

-If you are an NBA or college basketball fan this is a must follow.
-BBall Breakdown does a great job of live tweeting throughout different basketball games and helps to breakdown different plays and players.
-They will help you understand what is going on, and also help you become a better coach or player.
+If you are an NBA or college basketball fan, this is a must follow.
+BBall Breakdown does a great job of live-tweeting throughout different basketball games and breaks down different basketball plays and players.
+They will help you understand what is going on and help you become a better coach or player.

-If you are a basketball coach (at any level) this account is a must follow.
+If you are a basketball coach (at any level), this account is a must follow.
 Coach Raveling is a former head college basketball coach that has years of coaching experience.
-He does a great job of adding the right perspective to coaching and making sure that coaches are staying on track.
+He does a great job of adding the right perspective to coaching and ensuring that coaches are staying on track.

-If you have been a basketball coach for any extended period of time you are probably at least a little bit familiar with Coaching U. They do a great job of providing different coaching quotes and information for basketball coaches of all levels.
+If you have been a basketball coach for an extended period of time, you are probably at least a little bit familiar with Coaching U. They do a great job of providing different coaching quotes and information for basketball coaches of all levels.

-Daniel is a basketball trainer from Minneapolis, MN and is dedicated to helping basketball players improve and grow through skill development.
-If you are looking for quality training tips this is a great account to follow.
+Daniel is a basketball trainer from Minneapolis, MN, and is dedicated to helping basketball players improve and grow through skill development.
+If you are looking for quality basketball training tips, this is a great account to follow.

 Tim is the head men’s basketball coach at Nebraska University.
-He does a great job of posting great coaching insights while also doing a great job of shedding some light on the college basketball scene.
-If you are a basketball coach he is a must follow.
+He does a great job of posting great coaching insights while also doing a great job shedding some light on the college basketball scene.
+If you are a basketball coach, he is a must follow.

 Shot Science Hoops

-If you are looking for shooting tips as well as updates on what is going on in the current basketball community (NBA, College, Etc.) you need to checkout Shot Science.
-They do a great job of breaking down shooting technique and giving some great shooting tips.
+If you are looking for basketball shooting tips and updates on what is going on in the current basketball community (NBA, College, Etc.), you need to checkout Shot Science.
+They do a great job of breaking down shooting techniques and giving some great shooting tips.

 It is always great to hear and learn from basketball coaches that have years of experience and have been through countless learning situations.
 This is a great account to follow if you are a player, coach, or just a fan of the game.

-Bob is the women’s coach at Texas A & M university.
+Bob is the women’s coach at Texas A & M University.
 He is full of great coaching information and is a resource that every basketball coach should take advantage of.
-Whether it is quality basketball quotes, or updates from what is happening in the basketball community, he does a great job of keeping you up to date.
+Whether it is quality basketball quotes or updates from what is happening in the basketball community, he does a great job keeping you up to date.

-This account is managed by basketball skill development coach Drew Hanlen.
-He does a great job of keeping you up to date on what is going on in the basketball world, but also does a great of providing some quality training tips as well.
+Basketball skill development coach Drew Hanlen manages this account.
+He does a great job of keeping you up to date on what is going on in the basketball world and provides some quality training tips as well.

 Brendan Suhr is probably most known for his assistant coaching career with the Detroit Pistons when they won their two championships during the “Bad Boy” years.
 However, coach Suhr is still a big part of the basketball community today and offers a lot of knowledge about the game.

 Mike Dunlap is the head men’s basketball coach at Loyola Marymount University, and his account does a great job of providing coaching insights from a current head coach.
-If you are current or aspiring basketball coach you will find some great tips for your team and what you should be doing as a coach on a daily basis.
+If you are a current or aspiring basketball coach, you will find some great tips for your team and what you should be doing as a coach daily.

 Sam Allen is a skill development coach and recruiting expert.
-He owns the Blue Collar Basketball training company and he does a great job of providing coaching tips as well as skill development instruction.
+He owns the Blue Collar Basketball training company, and he does a great job of providing coaching tips and skill development instruction.
 Coach Allen also does a great job of providing some really good coaching quotes as well.

 Kevin Eastman is probably the most well known NBA assistant coach in today’s game.
-He has been Doc Rivers right hand man in Boston and now in LA.
+He has been Doc Rivers’s right-hand man in Boston and now in LA.
 Coach Eastman does a great job of providing quality basketball coaching tips, quotes, and so much more!

 Online Basketball Drills

-If you are interested in basketball training tips, drills, and daily motivational quotes this is a great account to follow.
-It is more geared for youth to high school level coaches and players, but it is a great resources for daily information.
+If you are interested in basketball drills, training tips, and daily motivational quotes, this is a great account to follow.
+It is more geared for youth to high school level coaches and players, but it is a great resource for daily information.

-This page is going to help you out with daily tips, quotes, and drills that you can use for your practice or training time.
-If you are a youth basketball coach or a parent that is looking for information for their child this is a must follow.
+This page will help you out with daily tips, quotes, and drills that you can use for your practice or training time.
+If you are a youth basketball coach or a parent looking for information for their child, this is a must follow.